-- Any riders ON the sleds during the Sunday morning sled races MUST wear a helmet. - An optional Campsite Gateway competition is available for Patrols to earn extra points.
-Campsite Gateways will be judged during the lunch break on Saturday between noon and 1:00 pm.
-All Gateways must be dismantled and removed in their entirety before a Unit may pick up their patches and check out on Sunday morning.
-OA Staff members will be inspecting each campsite in-person for compliance with this requirement. - The Catholic Mass this year will be outside in the amphitheater behind HQ.
-The non-denominational Scout's Own service will be held at the Loop A field campfire ring. - Several Derby Stations are created and set up by specific Units.
+- Several Derby Stations are created and set up by specific Units.
 We are open to new Station ideas.
-If your Unit is interested, email earl.smith2@nih.gov. - Facilitating a Derby Station earns a \$50 Check-In credit.
+If your Unit is interested, email Earl.Smith2@NIH.gov. - Facilitating a Derby Station earns a \$50 Check-In credit.
 You must be able to dedicate a minimum of two (2) YPT trained adults from 9-12 & 1-4 pm sharp.
 Check "Yes" when prompted while completing the on-line registration to indicate a willingness / availability to run a Station.
 If your assistance is needed, you will be contacted in advance of the Klondike for confirmation + Station assignment.
-An offer to run a Station MUST be accepted / confirmed by Klondike leadership BEFORE the Klondike in order to receive the \$50 credit (i.e., simply indicating a willingness to run a Station during online registration does not mean that you ARE going to run a station). - Campsite assignments will be emailed approximately one week before the event. - Registration, First Aid and Headquarters are on the lower level of the Little Bennett Camp Store.
+An offer to run a Station MUST be accepted / confirmed by Klondike leadership BEFORE the Klondike in order to receive the \$50 credit (i.e., simply indicating a willingness to run a Station during online registration does not mean that you ARE going to run a station). - Registration, First Aid and Headquarters are on the lower level of the Little Bennett Camp Store.
 Follow signage.
-Credit cards will be accepted at Check-In. - Vandalizing portable toilets will not be tolerated, nor should they be used to dispose of cooking scraps.
-Please relay this message to your Unit. - You may use the campground's dumpsters for your trash. - TENTATIVE dates for 2024 Klondike are 26-28 January 2024 (based on MCPS end of quarter).
+Check or cash are the preferred methods of payment, although credit cards will be accepted at Check-In. - Vandalizing portable toilets will not be tolerated.
+No one is permitted to use the portable toilets to dispose of cooking scraps.
+Please relay this message to your Patrols. - An optional Campsite Gateway competition is available for Patrols to earn extra points.
+Campsite Gateways will be judged during the lunch break on Saturday between noon and 1:00 pm.
+All Gateways must be dismantled and removed in their entirety before a Unit may pick up their patches and check out on Sunday morning.
+OA Staff members will be inspecting each campsite in-person for compliance with this requirement. - The Catholic Mass this year will be outside in the amphitheater behind HQ.
+The non-denominational Scout's Own service will be held at the Loop A field campfire ring. - Any riders ON the sleds during the Sunday morning sled races MUST wear a helmet. - You may use the campground's dumpsters for your trash. - TENTATIVE dates for 2026 Klondike Derby are Friday January 23rd through Sunday January 25th.